 Advent Wreaths and How to Use Them

 For those observing the season of Advent, the Advent wreath is often at the heart of the practice.
-An Advent wreath—a round ring typically encircled with evergreen boughs and holding four (or five) candles—functions as a kind of calendar or watch, marking each Sunday leading up to Christmas.
+A circular wreath—a round ring typically encircled with evergreen boughs and holding four advent candles (or five)—functions as a kind of calendar or watch, marking each Sunday leading up to Christmas day.
 On each Sunday, a new candle is lit (along with those lit in preceding weeks), with each candle commemorating a different element or aspect of the Christmas story.

 The second Advent candle is frequently called the Peace candle or the Bethlehem candle.
 Reflecting on the peace promised by Christ’s birth and the faithfulness of those who played a part in the Christmas story—from Joseph and Mary, to Zechariah and Elizabeth, to John the Baptist preparing the way for the Lord.
 In lighting this candle, we celebrate the restoration of creation and wonder of God’s Shalom lived out here on earth.
 We honor the examples set for us by our sisters and brothers in God who trusted the Lord and acted out of faith to help spread the peace of Jesus to all.